Convex hypersurface theory in contact topology

 is symplectic if $\p_r g>0$.
 By assumption we have $\p_r g>0$ when $r$ is close to 0 or 1.
-Rescaling $\beta|_{U(\op{Sk}_{{\bf x}_i})}$ by a large constant $K \gg 0$, we can extend $\beta|_{U(\op{Sk}_{{\bf x}_i}) \cup U(x_{i+1})}$ to a Liouville form on $U(\op{Sk}_{{\bf x}_{i+1}})$.
-Moreover, we can assume $\p U(\op{Sk}_{{\bf x}_{i+1}})$ is transverse to $\Sigma_{\xi}$ by slightly shrinking $U(\op{Sk}_{{\bf x}_{i+1}})$.
-Hence by induction we can arrange so that $\beta$ is a Liouville form on $U(\op{Sk}_{{\bf x}_m})$.
+Rescaling {$\beta|_{U(x_{i+1})}$} by a large constant $K \gg 0$, we can extend $\beta|_{U(\op{Sk}_{i}) \cup U(x_{i+1})}$ to a Liouville form on $U(\op{Sk}_{{i+1}})$.
+Moreover, we can assume $\p U(\op{Sk}_{{i+1}})$ is transverse to $\Sigma_{\xi}$ by slightly shrinking $U(\op{Sk}_{{i+1}})$.
+Hence by induction we can arrange so that $\beta$ is a Liouville form on $U(\op{Sk}_{m})$.

 The treatment of the negative singular points of $\Sigma_{\xi}$ is similar.
-Let $\op{Sk}'_{{\bf y}_\ell}$ be the union of the unstable manifolds of $\mathbf{y}$ (with respect to the Morse function).
-Then by the same argument we can assume that $\beta$ is a Liouville form on $-U(\op{Sk}'_{{\bf y}_\ell})$, where the minus sign indicates the opposite orientation.
+Let $\op{Sk}'_{\ell}$ be the closure of the union of the unstable manifolds of $\mathbf{y}$.
+Then by the same argument we can assume that $\beta$ is a Liouville form on $-U(\op{Sk}'_{\ell})$, where the minus sign indicates the opposite orientation.